thomas-choi/Fin-Agents/README.md

 3. **Data Storage**:
    - **MySQL Database**: Stores structured data like financial statistics and historical data.
-   - **MongoDB**: Stores non-structured data such as news articles and financial reports.
+   - **PostgreSQL**: Stores non-structured data such as news articles and financial reports.
    - **AWS S3**: Stores unstructured files like chart images and other documents.

 4. **Data Processing**: